telerik/winforms-docs/controls/panels-and-labels/panel/overview.md

 The screenshot above demonstrates the use of a border, border width, background with a linear gradient, and Html-like formatted text.

->note Please refer to [HTML-like Text Formatting]({%slug winforms/telerik-presentation-framework/html-like-text-formatting%}) article for further details about it.
+Please refer to [HTML-like Text Formatting]({%slug winforms/telerik-presentation-framework/html-like-text-formatting%}) article for further details about it.
->

 # See Also